top of page

 Is notarization required for domestic travel?

-Not always, but many airlines and organizations still require notarized consent to avoid liability issues.
+Not always, but many organizations still require it.

 Comments